 -Paracord: We use American made paracord from Atwood Rope or Paracord.eu.
 It is the highest quality commercial paracord on the market.
 Still, it will tighten or loosen a bit depending on knotting and use.
 Also, with time, colors will fade slightly

--Brass beads: Brass and copper looses shine with age, but can easily be polished back to its original look.
+-Brass and copper beads: Brass and copper looses shine with age, but can easily be polished back to its original look.
 Check the internet on how to restore shine to brass and it will last a lifetime.
 Many consider the change of color and the development of a patina as an additional value and proof of its uniqueness.

 The rhinos, wolves, king of the dead and other highest quality beads are plated using electroplating and coated which means the color will not wear off or loose shine.